sihaohuanguc/Nanopore_psU/README.md

 # Description

-This protocol is used for psU prediction of nanopore RNA direct sequencing data.
+This protocol is used for pseudouridine (psU, Ψ) prediction of nanopore RNA direct sequencing data.
+There is no minimum input reads requirement but a raw dataset of >1M reads is recommended for the following processing for human transcriptome.
+For a larger transcriptome, more reads are recommended.

 This protocol is tested on a cluster of linux system ("midway2", Scientific Linux 7.2).
-# Requirements
+# Package versions
 The version of softwares and packages for testing codes:

 Python2: 2.7.5